Average Reading Time: 4 minutes and 4 seconds

 Many of these women have been led to believe that their issues are hormonal.
-Birth control pills are now being prescribed for painful and/or heavy periods, and bio-identical hormones have become the Holy Grail for women during the menopausal years.
+Birth control pills are now being prescribed for painful and/or heavy periods, (2-6) and bio-identical hormones have become the Holy Grail for women during their menopausal years.
+(7)

 Interestingly, there is a very simple Ayurvedic protocol for balanced menstruation and menopause that doesn’t involve any hormones, or natural or herbal hormonal precursors.
 In fact, from an Ayurvedic standpoint, in many cases the problem may not be hormonal at all.

 Keep reading to discover a natural therapy that may address the root of uncomfortable menstrual issues.

 The Waste Removal Traffic Jam

-The lymph is the largest circulatory system in the body and critically important for optimal health.
-Without a functional lymph system, life would end in 14 hours.
-The lymph channels drain waste from all parts of the body.
+The lymph is the largest circulatory system in the body and is critically important for optimal health, (8) as lymph channels drain waste from all parts of the body.
 When these drains become congested, it’s as though a traffic jam occurs in your body and it takes a toll on all of the organ systems.

 At the beginning of the menstrual cycle, lymph drainage increases.
 According to Ayurveda, when women menstruate, much of the reproductive waste is removed through the lymph.
 If the lymph is congested, the menstrual cycle may become painful, irregular, overly heavy or missing.

-Congested lymph may bring with it the symptoms typically associated with the menstrual cycle including breast swelling or tenderness, bloating, water retention, and/or breakouts, especially around the mouth and chin.
-With just a basic understanding of the lymphatic drainage system, we can see why:
+Congested lymph brings with it the symptoms typically associated with the menstrual cycle, including breast swelling or tenderness, bloating, water retention, and/or breakouts, especially around the mouth and chin.
+With just a basic understanding of the lymphatic drainage system, we can see why.